simonmichael/hledger_site/src/why.md

 ## Batteries are included

+hledger is a combination of

+- user-friendly, dependable accounting app
+- swiss army penknife and power tool for financial data
+- hands-on bookkeeping tutorial / refresher course / library
+- and a supportive community of fellow money wranglers.

-hledger comes with multiple user interfaces that just work:
+It comes with multiple user interfaces that just work:

 <style>
 table#screenshots td {